samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Supernatural Gift (Charm)*

-One weapon in your possession becomes a [Dragon Slayer](/magic-items/9228520-dragon-slayer) or [Giant Slayer](/magic-items/5388-giant-slayer) (DM’s choice) for the next 9 days.
+One weapon in your possession becomes a [Dragon Slayer](/magic-items/9228520-dragon-slayer) or [Giant Slayer](/magic-items/5388-giant-slayer) (DM's choice) for the next 9 days.
 The Charm then vanishes from you, and the weapon returns to normal.

 ---